sefk/sefk.github.io/posts/atp.md

 _the frequency of AC power_ as a signal to solar panels to back off.
 Fascinating!

 I like the members-only specials.
 It's OK with me that these are only available to members.
+They've been candid lately about ad revenue drying up and they could use the extra revenue channel.
-I like how candid they've been talking about ad revenue drying up recently and they could use the extra revenue channel. these episodes are a nice way to reward members.
+These episodes are a nice way to reward members.
 They've managed to do these without compromising the core show.

 The best thing they ever did on ATP was getting a sponsor to send John toasters to review.
 And [review he did][t]!
 I didn't appreciate how